manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Message_Encryption.md

 17. Now that Azure RMS is enabled, you should run the **Test-IRMConfiguration** cmdlet to test Information Rights Management (IRM) configuration and functionality, including availability of an Active Directory RMS server, pre-licensing, and journal report decryption.
 To perform this test, run the following command to test the IRM configuration for messages sent from Holly Dickson:<br/>

-	**Test-IRMConfiguration -Sender Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)
+	**Test-IRMConfiguration -Sender Holly@xxxxxZZZZZZ.onmicrosoft.com -Recipient Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)

 	**Note:** The results should appear as follows: